networkx/nx-guides/content/algorithms/assortativity/correlation.md

 fig.tight_layout()
 ```

-In the above plots only the nodes which are considred are colored and rest are
+In the above plots only the nodes which are considered are colored and rest are
 grayed out and only the edges which are considerd in the assortaivty calculation
 are drawn.